oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 ArraryOf   | An ordered list of unnamed fields of the same type.
 Each field has an ordinal position and must be the specified type.
 Serialized as a list.
 Choice     | One field selected from a set of named fields.
 The value has a name and a type.
 Serialized as a one-element map.
 Enumerated | A set of id:name pairs.
 Serialized as either the integer id or the name string.
 Map        | An unordered set of named fields.
-Each field has a name and a type.
-Serialized as a mapping type (referred to in various programming languages as: associative array, dict, dictionary, hash, map, object).
+Each field has a name and a type (referred to in various programming languages as: associative array, dict, hash, map, object).
+Serialized as a map.
 Record     | An ordered list of named fields, e.g. a message, record, structure, or row in a table.
 Each field has an ordinal position, a name, and a type.
 Serialized as either a list or a map.

 ## Options